rudderlabs/rudderstack-docs/destinations/clevertap.md

 ## Track

-The `track` call allows you to capture any action that the user might perform, and the properties associated with that action.
+The `track` call allows you to capture any action that the user might perform, along with the properties associated with that action.
 Each action is considered to be an event.
 It is similar to `screen` event, and the user is by default associated with `userId` or `anonymousId`.

 A sample `track` call looks like the following: